darkbatcher/picobat-www/download.md

 This means that sadly, no installation target is provided for windows and you must use binaries directly from the `bin/` directory.

-Note that these steps are only valid for newer versions of Dos9.
+Note that these steps are only valid for newer versions of Picobat.
-If you build an older version (which is somehow highly unlikely), please refer to the `BUILD.readme` of the Dos9 package.
+If you build an older version (which is somehow highly unlikely), please refer to the `BUILD.readme` of the Picobat package.

 ## GNU/Linux and *Nix ##